srteerra/bitcoffee/README.md

 ```bash
 git clone https://github.com/srteerra/bitcoffee.git
 ```
-3. you need install dependeces with:
+3. You need install dependeces with:
 ```bash
 npm install
 ```
 ### For development
-for run app need to use:
+For run app need to use:
 ```bash
 npm run server
 ```